IBM/universal-connectors/docs/Guardium Insights/3.2.x/UC_Configuration_GI.md

     ```
 **NOTE**: In GI, whenever using plug-ins that are based on Filebeat as a data shipper, the configured port should be 443.
 Guardium Insights will map this to an internal port

-4. Configure TLS - UC to Datasource:
+4. Configure TLS - UC to the data source:
    1. Download the SSL certificate (`UC certificate authority`) from Guardium Insights and upload it to the datasource server.
    2. Copy the location of the downloaded certificate and enter it as the certificate authority.
     ```